gflengas/AtMega16-Othello-game-implementation/README.md

 there are no other moves available and the game ends.
 When avr detects a move, it is processed through the following procedure:

+It will first read the coordinates in ascii (converting the letter to number) and will transfer them in decimal form to serve our implementation.
+If the user has not exceeded the allowed time and if these coordinates of the array moves, there is the value V (86 in ascii), then proceeds to the execution of the move.
+In this way, it is ensured that we have valid motion and time.
+If there is a violation in one of these conditions, avr sends the appropriate message and waits for its response user.